hrchlhck/kubemon/README.md

 ![Kubemon diagram](./assets/diagram-en.svg)

 ## Main functionalities
+- Collect data within the provider domain
+- The data are collected within Kubernetes Pods
+- Can be configured through Kubernetes environment variables
 - Collects metrics from operating system, Docker containers and processes created by the container
 - Send the collected metrics to the ```collector``` module, which saves the data in a CSV file
-- Can be controlled remotely by a basic CLI
+- Can be controlled remotely by either a basic CLI or Python API

 ### Collected metrics
 For more information about the collected metrics, please refer to: